 This month’s savings rate increased our average savings rate to 30.5%.
 Creeping ever closer to that target average of 40%.
 It is funny how one good month can suddenly make you believe it is achievable.
 Hopefully, 2019 has a few more big months in store for us.

 Your savings rate is completely dependent on your spending habits.
 With our savings rate as inspiring as it was this month, let’s look at what we spent our money on.

-Our transport was down significantly, since last month had insane repair costs.
+Our transport was down significantly since last month had insane repair costs.
 To reduce this even further, my wife was on vacation for half of the month (I should become a teacher), so did not have to drive to work.
 Insurance was down, food was down and even housing was down slightly.
-Granted, the salary increase helped to reduce the relative percentage, but in real terms is was down as well.
+Granted, the salary increase helped to reduce the relative percentage, but in real terms, it was down as well.